-“We didn’t have a designated place for weigh scale bucket washing on the platform, so scale buckets were being placed wherever we could find room to put them,” said the food processor’s Pouch Superintendent.
-“This meant we weren’t 100% sure everything had been cleaned to our standards.”
+“We didn’t have a designated place for weigh scale bucket washing on the platform, so scale buckets were placed wherever we could find room to put them,” said the food processor’s Pouch Superintendent.
+“This meant we weren’t 100% sure everything was cleaned to our standards.”

 “We came to Sani-Matic for their expertise in cleaning and sanitizing equipment.
-With the SaniCab’s custom-designed rack, you remove the weigh scales from the top of the scale system down, and place them on the rack as you go.
-When you are done, you can visually see that absolutely everything is in the cabinet and is being washed.”
+With the SaniCab’s custom-designed rack, you remove the weigh scales from the top of the scale system down and place them on the rack as you go.
+When you are done, you can visually see that absolutely everything is in the cabinet and washed.”

 The Pouch Supervisor added that the process was also easier.
 “We have the rack and cart that we take right over to our scale system.
 We rinse the buckets and put them on the rack.
 Then we push the cart to the open washer and roll the rack inside.
 Everything is organized.
 Easy in and easy out.
 You get a thorough cleaning, every time.”

-According to Chad Dykstra, Vice President, Business Development for Sani-Matic, the SaniCab washer and accompanying rack-on-cart are specially designed to optimize component placement so the maximum soiled surface area is facing the spray patterns.
+According to Sani-Matic Senior Product Development Manager Pete Barrie, the SaniCab washer and accompanying rack and transfer cart are designed to optimize parts placement, so the maximum soiled surface area is facing the spray patterns.

-He added the rack-on-cart also is easy to load and safely transport from the process equipment to the washer.
+He added the rack with transfer cart also are easy to load and safely transport from the process equipment to the cabinet washer.